s-vp/nsd-unbound-formula/README.rst

 ``dns``
 ----------------------------------------------------------------------------------------

-Installs packages, and a basic config.
+Installs packages, and does basic configuration

 ``dns.zones``